On-ground calibrations of the GRID-02 gamma-ray detector: Data analysis and results

 The effective area at different incident angles, i.e., its angular response, is measured using radioactive sources as shown in Fig.~\ref{fig:angular_response}.
 As the experiments are done in the laboratory without a standard detector, the measured angular response is normalized to the simulated curve at angles in the range of 0--90$^\circ$ and 270--360$^\circ$.
-Owing to two radioactive sources in the setup, the effective area at two energies (59.5 and 661.7~keV) can be derived with each measurement.
-As one can see, the measured angular response agrees with the simulation at small or large incident angles (close to face-on), with a average discrepancy of 3.2\% at 59.5~keV and 4.4\% at 661.7~keV.
+Due to two radioactive sources in the setup, the effective area at two energies (59.5 and 661.7~keV) can be derived with each measurement.
+As one can see, the measured angular response agrees with the simulation at small or large incident angles (close to face-on), with an average discrepancy of 3.2\% at 59.5~keV and 4.4\% at 661.7~keV.
 However, for back-incident (near 180$^\circ$) gamma-rays, the measurement deviates from the simulation by a factor far larger than that of the front-incident case.
 This is because the mass model may be inaccurate due to complicated structures in the detector beneath the GAGG sensor.
-Since the back-incident GRBs are not our main point of focus due to a reduced effective area at the back-incident angles, the consistency of measured and simulated angular response is evaulated using the front-incident data.
+Since the detector is designed to be gamma-ray sensitive with a $2~\pi$ FOV, the observations will mainly be conducted at front-incident angles, while only the high-energy photons can penetrate the materials at the back of the detector.
+Therefore, the consistency of measured and simulated angular response is evaluated using the front-incident data.
 A dedicated study to improve the Geant4 modeling will be conducted and reported elsewhere.